 "I truly believe there is hope," said Lucy.
 "I believe this because of devoted workers and individuals around the world in organizations like UNICEF and USAID."

 During her visit to the Democratic Republic of Congo, Lucy visited a UNICEF-supported hospital for women and children and showed residents of a camp for internally displaced people that a UNICEF-supplied water source is safe for drinking.

 12 Days of UNICEF Holiday Campaign

-In December 2011, Lucy participated in the "12 Days of UNICEF"—a festive annual holiday campaign encouraging individuals to give a gift that gives back by purchasing UNICEF's Inspired Gifts and holiday gift items from UNICEF's Holiday Catalog.
+In December 2011, Lucy participated in the "12 Days of UNICEF" — a festive annual holiday campaign encouraging individuals to give a gift that gives back by purchasing UNICEF's Inspired Gifts and holiday gift items from UNICEF's Holiday Catalog.

 Lucy's Art & Photography for UNICEF

-Since appointed a UNICEF Ambassador, Lucy has become a strong advocate for victims of child trafficking and in 2009 she produced and narrated the powerful documentary, Redlight, which focuses on the plight of women and children sold into sexual slavery.
+Since being appointed a UNICEF Ambassador, Lucy has become a strong advocate for victims of child trafficking and in 2009 she produced and narrated the powerful documentary, "Redlight", which focuses on the plight of women and children sold into sexual slavery.
 At a USAID Human Trafficking Symposium in September 2009, Lucy delivered a passionate speech to raise awareness about the estimated 1.2 million children who are trafficked worldwide every year.
 In March 2011, Lucy wrote a USAID blog post about her anti-trafficking work and the successes and challenges that women still face today, in recognition of the organization's 50th anniversary.

-U.S. Fund for UNICEF Campaigns
+UNICEF USA Campaigns